google/play-work/examples/emm-notifications/README.md

 Play for Work EMM Notifications
 ===============================

-EMM notifications allow EMMs to receive push or pull notifications when some changes that require admin attention occur.
-Information about the changes is delivered in form of a push notification to the specified HTTPS endpoint;
+EMM notifications allow EMMs to receive push or pull notifications when changes that require admin attention occur.
+Information about the changes is delivered in the form of a push notification to the specified HTTPS endpoint;
-alternatively, server can open a connection and wait for notification to be sent.
+alternatively, an EMM server can open a connection and wait for notification to be sent.

 *Before you start:* it is strongly recommended to familiarise yourself with